aniketh3014/Trivia-web/README.md

 # Trivia-web
-a simple Trivia website where you can answer some questions and get feedback if it's correect or not !
+A simple Trivia website where you can answer some questions and get feedback if it's correect or not !